 (c) a member of staff.

+(3) In relation to information given under Part 3A to the Minister responsible for the administration of the School Education Act 1999, subsection (1) also applies to —

+(a) the chief executive officer under section 229 of that Act; and

+(b) the persons referred to in section 235(1) of that Act.

+[Section 32 amended by No. 22 of 2005 s.
+48.]

 33. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for carrying out or giving effect to the purposes of this Act.